MaximeMichaud/kvs-conversion-server/README.md

 ## To-Do

-- **Optional IonCube Installation**: Add functionality to optionally install IonCube depending on the user's licensing needs.
-This will allow users to comply with software requirements that may require encoded PHP files.
+- **Optional IonCube Installation**: Make IonCube loader installation optional based on user needs.
+This will allow users who have the KVS open-source addon to skip IonCube installation, reducing image size and complexity, while still supporting KVS installations that require IonCube-encoded PHP files.

 - **Container Configuration**: Develop the ability to limit CPU usage for the Docker container.
 This will include user options to customize these limits based on their system capabilities and conversion needs.